Frequently Asked Questions.

 Co-administration with Medications

 PreCardix® has not been directly studied in clinical trials in combination with anti-hypertensive medications.
-However, in-market research suggests that adding PreCardix® to an existing pharmaceutical protocol under healthcare practitioner supervision promotes further reduction in blood pressure.
+In-market reports suggest that adding PreCardix® to an existing pharmaceutical protocol under health care provider direction and supervision may provide additional support in attaining healthy blood pressure levels.

-There have been no reports of drug interactions or hypotension based on this in-market research.
-Patients who are on both PreCardix® and anti-hypertensive medications should be monitored by the prescribing physician for adverse effects including hypotension.
+There have been no reports of drug interactions or hypotension based on in-market data collected to date, however, patients who are on both PreCardix® and anti-hypertensive medications should be monitored by the prescribing physician for adverse effects including hypotension.

-PreCardix® was not studied in combination with other medications or supplements.
-Interactions are inferred based on documented interactions with common ACE inhibiting drugs.
+PreCardix® was not studied in combination with other medications or supplements in clinical research.
+Interactions listed below are inferred based on documented interactions of common ACE inhibiting drugs.
 Other interactions may also occur.

 - The effect of PreCardix® on blood pressure may be augmented by other blood pressure medication or natural health products and cause low blood pressure.
 This effect has been well-documented with individuals combining alpha-blocking medication and ACE inhibitors after the first dose.
 Monitor for this potential effect.